 The IRS’s Whistleblower Program

-The IRS’s Whistleblower Program is the most recent version of its informants rewarwd program.
-The program is authorized in our tax laws and was substantially overhauled in 2006.
 If you are into history, you can read our prior article on the IRS’s new Whistleblower program here.

 The FOIA, Generally

 The FOIA is intended to provide concerned citizens with a means to access government records.
 There are a number of limitations that can allow the government to withhold documents.
-When it comes to the IRS, this usually involves the law enforcement and deliberative process exceptions.
-The IRS is quick to cite these rules, and does so liberally and often illegally, in responding to FOIA requests.
+When it comes to the IRS, this usually involves law enforcement and deliberative process exceptions.
+The IRS is quick to cite these rules and does so liberally and often illegally, in responding to FOIA requests.

 With this background, the question in Montgomery is whether taxpayers can use a FOIA request to obtain documents that disclose the identity of the whistleblower.

-If you have read this blog before, you may recall that the courts have made it clear that the whistleblower’s identity is not always protected in ligigation.
+If you have read this blog before, you may recall that the courts have made it clear that the whistleblower’s identity is not always protected in litigation.
 We predicted that this would have a chilling effect on the number of whistleblower claims submitted to the IRS.
-The Montgomery case makes it even less likely that would-be claimaints will submit claims to the IRS if their identity could be disclosed by a FOIA request.
+The Montgomery case makes it even less likely that would-be claimants will submit claims to the IRS if their identity could be disclosed by a FOIA request.

 There is some chance that Congress may fix these disclosure issues.
-In the meantime, one work around might be to have the claimant’s attorney submit the claims to the IRS.
-The claimant’s attorney client privileged may protect the claimant’s identity.
+In the meantime, one workaround might be to have the claimant’s attorney submit the claims to the IRS.
+The claimants attorney-client privileged may protect the claimant’s identity.